 He needs to be able to stand still when not running.
-To do this, he needs add an idle animation.
+To do this, we need to add an idle animation.

 An idle animation would be simply playing hero frame 1 from the spritesheet over and over.
 Let's create a HeroIdle animation in the HeroAnimationSet and set it as the starting animation: